Tianennnn/Simple-Calculator/README.md

 Compiled successfully!
 </p>
 We now have the application running on <b>localhost:3000</b>.
-To view the application, open a browser with the address bar pointing to http://localhost:3000, and now you can start exploring the calculator application!
+To view the application, open a browser with the address bar pointing to http://localhost:3000, and now you can start exploring the calculator!